sarahciston/codingcare/posts/unraveling-vo.md

 <!-- === -->

-System operations are called sometimes called threads. *"A thread of execution is the smallest sequence of programmed instructions that can be managed independently."* Threads distribute resources and allocate energy.
+System operations are sometimes called threads. *"A thread of execution is the smallest sequence of programmed instructions that can be managed independently."* Threads distribute resources and allocate energy.

 A thread starts small, jots down, casts a line.
 It traces connections and tracks versions.
 It unties the notion of one authoritative text.
 A ribbon was once called a notion — a decorative flourish, a small domestic thing.
 To thread the needle is to pinpoint one's argument or to split the difference.